greenfirn/Dashboard/README.md

 - 'Both' is meant to start, stop, restart a 3rd CPU and GPU service

 windows setup:
-- install python on whatever pc you want to use as website backend see python-setup.txt
+- install python on whatever pc you want to use as website host/backend see python-setup.txt
 - load rigcloud_dashboard_server.py, I use visual studio community for developement
 - install x64 version of mqtt broker from https://mosquitto.org/download/
 - the windows service option doesnt work for this purpose